Best Route Planning Software For Delivery Businesses in 2026

 OptimoRoute is a powerful routing app with a lot of flexibility and control for you to set up your routes exactly as you wish.
 It does, however, take some time to learn and understand.

 You can set up individual driver profiles with their own shift schedules (including breaks and overtime), start/end locations, skills (if you’re in the field service industry), vehicle types, service areas you want them to stay in, and even cost and speed settings.
 You can also set up multiple capacity constraints (e.g. weight & volume).
-Like Routific, OptimoRoute doesn’t include barcode scanning or order taking functionality.
+OptimoRoute doesn’t include barcode scanning or order taking functionality.

-We couldn’t test as thoroughly as we would have liked, because Optimoroute limits free trials to 250 stops.
+We couldn’t test as thoroughly as we would have liked, because OptimoRoute limits free trials to 250 stops.
 Given that limitation, the route optimization was fast — but there was lots of overlap between routes, and it was difficult to edit the routes.

 Route quality: Lots of overlapping and criss-crossing routes.